 Give a shaggy long bob with bangs a try if you’re looking forward to upgrading your current hairstyle.
 Adding a shorter fringe will add interest to your overall look.
 Shags and curls work so well together as they frame your facial features in the best way possible.

 Related: See more shaggy bob hairstyles.

 A shag cut for naturally curly hair will add instant volume to women with fine hair.
-Curls and shags go hand in hand as they compliment each other.
-In styling this cut, use Hairstory’s New Wash and Cult+King’s Set Spray.
+Curls and shags go hand in hand as they complement each other.
+Use Hairstory’s New Wash and Cult+King’s Set Spray to style this cut.

 Related: Shag hairstyles for women over 60.

 The 70’s curly shag is perfect on women with textured tresses.
 Your natural curls add body and volume, flaunting your facial features in the best light.
 Razor cutting this shag cut adds softness to the edge of your face, giving you an instant glow.

 #38: Shaggy Long Pixie Cut for Curly Hair

 A shaggy long pixie cut for curly hair can make any woman beautiful and confident.
 This cut is a shorter version of curly shag hairstyles.
 It draws attention to the eyes and accentuates your cheekbones, making them look well-defined.

 A long shag haircut for curly girls is a must-try.
 The shorter layers in a shaggy curly hairstyle allow added texture, volume, and dimension to flow seamlessly with the intricacy of the curls.

 #40: Curly Textured Haircut for Women Over 50